web3/web3.js/docs/docs/guides/web3_providers_guide/http.md

     Alternatively, you can use **yarn** instead of **npm** by following the instructions here: [https://classic.yarnpkg.com/lang/en/docs/getting-started/](https://classic.yarnpkg.com/lang/en/docs/getting-started/).

-4. **Geth** (Optional, used only at the IPC provider example)

-    Geth (go-ethereum) is an Ethereum execution client meaning it handles transactions, deployment and execution of smart contracts and contains an embedded computer known as the Ethereum Virtual Machine.
-You can install it by following the instructions here: [https://geth.ethereum.org/docs/getting-started/installing-geth](https://geth.ethereum.org/docs/getting-started/installing-geth)

 ## HTTP Provider

 The HTTP Provider allows you to connect to a publicly available Ethereum node, making it easy and straightforward to communicate with the Ethereum network from your web application.